jmbejara/finm_dashboard_workshop/docs_src/streamlit_basics.md

 # Streamlit App Progression

 We use four small apps to highlight how quickly Streamlit scales from a single chart to a data-rich dashboard.
 Run them in order to see how each layer adds new concepts.
+By now you should have executed `doit pull_crsp_data`, so the `_data/crsp_streamlit_excerpt.csv` file exists for the later examples.

 ## Environment
 ```bash